 For further information about scholarship funds, please contact us.

-With an Organization fund, you create a lasting source of capital to support your nonprofit organization's mission now and in the future.
+If you lead or serve on the board of a nonprofit organization, an organization fund could be an ideal tool.
+The organization can create a fund that provides an annual source of capital to support your mission now and in the future.
 For further information about establishing an organization fund for your nonprofit, please contact us.
 You can learn more about how we support nonprofits across the Adirondack region here.

-24/7 access to your fund is available to all Adirondack Foundation fundholders thanks to our digital platform, DonorCentral - making giving and granting easy and efficient.
+24/7 access to your fund is available to all Adirondack Foundation fundholders thanks to the Fund Advisor Portal, our digital platform that makes giving and granting easy and efficient.

 Our Family of Funds